Parliament-Funkadelic: Modern day Parliament-Funkadelic

 As the 1980s continued, P-Funk did not meet with great commercial success as the band continued to produce albums under the name of George Clinton as solo artist.
 P-Funk retired from touring from 1984 until 1989, except for extremely sporadic performances and TV appearances.
-It was at this time that hip hop music began to extensively sample P-Funk music, so remnants of the music were still heard regularly, now among fans of hip hop.
+It was at this time that hip-hop began to extensively sample P-Funk music, so remnants of the music were still heard regularly, now among fans of hip-hop.
 By 1993, most of the Parliament and Funkadelic back catalog had been reissued.
-The same year saw the return of a reconstituted P-Funk All Stars, with the re-release of Urban Dancefloor Guerrillas under the title Hydraulic Funk, and a new hip hop influenced album Dope Dogs.
+The same year saw the return of a reconstituted P-Funk All Stars, with the re-release of Urban Dancefloor Guerrillas under the title Hydraulic Funk, and a new hip-hop influenced album Dope Dogs.
 In 1994, the group toured with the Lollapalooza festival and appeared in the film PCU.